CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-5--Propositions-as-Types.lagda.md

 IsTrue false = FalseP
 ```

-An amazing feature of propositions-as-types idea is that the
+An amazing feature of propositions-as-types idea is that many of the
 operations on types we have seen in the last few lectures become
 familiar operations on propositions.